vryy/4C/CONTRIBUTING.md

 If work on an issue is not yet complete, but you'd like to get another set of eyes on your work sooner rather than later, you can create a "work-in-progress" merge request.
-Simply begin the *Title* with `WIP:` and that will indicate to the team that this is ongoing work that is not necessarily meant for review yet.
+Simply begin the *Title* with `WIP:` and that will indicate to everybody that this is ongoing work that is not necessarily meant for review yet.

 If you are working on a feature addition that is fairly substantial (say greater than a month of work),